 - Students, to be qualified, must hold a baccalaureate degree or have suitable experience in a related field such as nursing, medicine, electronics or engineering with an associate's degree.

-- Students will be accepted by the school only after their application, essay, college transcripts, current curriculum vitae or resume and two letters of reference (professional individuals) and a criminal background check & motor vehicle report have been evaluated as satisfactory.
+- Students will be accepted by the school only after their application, essay, college transcripts, current curriculum vitae or resume, two letters of reference (professional individuals) and a criminal background check & motor vehicle report have been evaluated as satisfactory.
 The student must also interview with a school official coinciding with an on-site visit of the school facilities.
 Application materials are accepted year round.

 The school may refuse admission to any student who does not meet all of the above requirements.
 The standards required for continuing in the program shall be clearly stated and made available to the student.
 The school reserves the right to choose among qualified applicants.